SmartTokenLabs/attestation/attester-webflow/README.md

     $ mvn tomcat7:run

-When the command reaches the following output the web service is accessbile:
+The web service is accessbile at http://localhost:8080/activationFlow when the command reaches the following output

     INFORMATION: Starting ProtocolHandler ["http-bio-8080"]

-It is accessible at http://localhost:8080/activationFlow

 ## If you don't have Java 10 ##